boldbi/bold-bi-docs/docs/cloud-bi/working-with-data-source/creating-a-new-data-source.md

 If you want to connect your database server with Bold BI cloud site, you must [white list](/cloud-bi/working-with-data-source/white-list-ip-address-bold-bi-cloud/) the Bold BI cloud server IP addresses within your Database server if it restricts to access.

-If you want to connect your database server with Syncfusion cloud site, you must [white list](/cloud-bi/working-with-data-source/white-list-ip-address-syncfusion-cloud/) the Syncfusion cloud server IP addresses within your Database server if it restricts to access.

 ## Creating a New Data Source